-- 4.1 Interest rate movement can be linked to the economic activity of the major economies and to estimate the movement in rates economists will look at current conditions and estimate future economic growth to predict the changes in rates.
-Given the current turbulent conditions there is some uncertainty over the future movement in rates especially in the long term.
-The current advice from our Treasury Consultants is to delay borrowing activity involving fixed rates of interest and if cash is required then variable rate PWLB and temporary borrowing should be undertaken where possible.
-A brief explanation of why there is uncertainty over future movement in rates is discussed below. - 4.2 The austerity measures in the UK aimed at getting the public sector deficit into order have yet to fully impact on the economy.
-However coming at a time when economic growth has virtually flatlined and concerns at the risk of a technical recession (two quarters of negative growth) in 2012, it looks likely that the private sector will not make up for the negative impact of the austerity measures given the lack of an export led recovery due to the downturn in our major trading partner, the EU. - 4.3 The rating agencies have recently reaffirmed the UK's triple A sovereign rating and have expressed satisfaction with the government's policy of deficit reduction.
-This credit position has ensured that the UK Government is able to fund itself at historically low levels and with the safe haven status from Eurozone debt also drawing in external investment the pressure on rates has been down, and looks set to remain so for some time. - 4.4 It is thought that the longer run trend is for gilt yields and PWLB rates to rise due to the high volume of gilt issuance in this country and the high volume of debt issuance in other western countries.
-Given the weak outlook for economic growth, the prospect for any interest rate changes before mid-2013 is very limited.
+4.1 Interest rate movement can be linked to the economic activity of the major economies and to estimate the movement in rates economists will look at current conditions and estimate future economic growth to predict the changes in rates.
+Given the current conditions Sector believes that the longer run trend is for PWLB rates to rise and the bank rate to remain at the current level until 2015.
+The advice from our Treasury Consultants is to delay borrowing activity as long as possible and use reserves and balances to temporarily fund loan debt.
+However, if there is a need to borrow any new debt should be for longer than 5 years due to the current maturity profile of the debt portfolio and the need to mitigate the risk of possible interest rate changes.
+A brief outline of the current economic outlook and the estimated movement in interest rates is discussed below.

+- 4.2 The Euro zone debt crisis has continued to cast a pall over the world economy and has depressed growth in most countries.
+The UK has been depressed with very weak growth or negative growth due partly to weak trading in the Euro zone.
+Tax receipts have not kept pace with additional welfare benefit payments and wage increases have been well below inflation which has been between 2% and 3%.
+These factors have contributed to the economy flatlining and credit remaining tight. - 4.3 The UK continues to hold an AAA sovereign rating which is periodically reviewed by the credit rating agencies, low or negative growth in the economy could see the rating change as confidence in the Government's ability to turn the economy around is eroded.
+The current AAA position has ensured that the UK Government is able to fund itself at historically low levels and with the safe haven status from Eurozone debt it is also drawing in external investment resulting in a downward pressure on rates.
+Changes to the ratings could see a rise in interest rates as the UK could be perceived as a more risky option for investments. - 4.4 It is thought that the longer run trend is for gilt yields and PWLB rates to rise due to the high volume of gilt issuance in this country and the high volume of debt issuance in other western countries.
+Given the weak outlook for economic growth, the prospect for any interest rate changes before 2015 is very limited.
 There is the potential of Bank Rate increases to be even further delayed if growth disappoints.

 Base Rate 5-year Gilt 25-year Gilt 50-year Gilt

-2011/12 0.5% 2.3% 4.2% 4.3%

-2012/13 0.5% 2.4% 4.3% 4.4%
+2012/13 0.5% 1.5% 3.8% 4.0%

-2013/14 0.8% 2.7% 4.6% 4.7%

-2014/15 1.5% 3.1% 4.9% 5.0%
+2013/14 0.5% 1.6% 3.8% 4.0%

+2014/15 0.5% 2.0% 4.1% 4.25%

+2015/16 0.8% 2.2% 4.3% 4.5%

-5. BORROWING STRATEGY 2011/12 - 2014/15
+5. BORROWING STRATEGY 2012/13 - 2015/16